joycee883/Healthcare-Domain-EDA/README.md

 🔍 𝐊𝐞𝐲 𝐒𝐭𝐞𝐩𝐬:

-Data Preparation: Loaded the dataset, checked for missing values, and handled outliers.
+Data Preparation: Loaded the dataset, checked for missing values, and handled outliers.<br>

-Univariate Analysis: Analyzed the distribution of individual variables.
+Univariate Analysis: Analyzed the distribution of individual variables.<br>

-Bivariate Analysis: Explored relationships between pairs of variables.
+Bivariate Analysis: Explored relationships between pairs of variables.<br>

-Multivariate Analysis: Used heatmaps and pair plots to discover patterns and relationships among multiple variables.
+Multivariate Analysis: Used heatmaps and pair plots to discover patterns and relationships among multiple variables.<br>

 📊 𝐊𝐞𝐲 𝐅𝐢𝐧𝐝𝐢𝐧𝐠𝐬:

-Target Variable: 165 patients have heart disease, while 138 do not.
+Target Variable: 165 patients have heart disease, while 138 do not.<br>

-Correlation: Variables like chest pain type (cp) and maximum heart rate (thalach) show mild positive correlation with heart disease.
+Correlation: Variables like chest pain type (cp) and maximum heart rate (thalach) show mild positive correlation with heart disease.<br>

-Visualization: Various plots confirm the findings and help in understanding the data distribution and relationships.
+Visualization: Various plots confirm the findings and help in understanding the data distribution and relationships.<br>